rancher/rancher-docs/README.md

 The title metadata is rendered as the published page's headline.
 The renderer wraps the content of the `title` in H1 level HTML header tagss, which are equivalent to `#` in Markdown syntax.
 This means that all subsequent headers on the page should be second level (`##`) or more.

-### Organization
+## Organization

 Folders and directories in the repo correspond to submenus in the site sidebar.
 We try to keep our submenus to a maximum of three levels deep, or four if absolutely necessary.

 The sidebar on the live site is rendered based on the contents of the file `sidebar.json`, which is located in the top level of the repository.
-If you move or delete a page, `sidebar.json` must be updated.
+If you add, move, or delete a page, `sidebar.json` must be updated.

-## Local Development
+## Docs Website

+The Rancher Docs website is built with [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

-You can locally run the docs website to preview how pages will look live.
+You can run the site on your local machine, to preview how pages on your working branch will look live.

+First, install Docusaurus 2:

+1. If you haven't already, install [Node](https://nodejs.org/en/download/) and [Yarn](https://yarnpkg.com/getting-started/install).
+1. Go into your local rancher-docs folder.
+1. The Rancher Docs repository already contains a yarn.lock file, which contains the dependencies you need to build the website.
+Run `yarn` to install Docusaurus and associated dependencies.

+### Launch With Docker

 Use [Docker](https://www.docker.com/) to launch the website without needing to install and configure Yarn: